kstad21/cogs199/COVID/README.md

 #### Describe how sequences evolve down the phylogeny.
 #### Model: `General Time-Reversible (GTR) + Gamma`
 - Adding on the Gamma parameter to the GTR model allows for variance in substitution probabilities for different sites.
-- NOTE: the following parameters were inferred by running IQ-Tree with the GTR+I+G model, which allows for a proportion of sites to be invariable.
+- NOTE: the following parameters were inferred by running `IQ-Tree` with the `GTR+I+G model`, which allows for a proportion of sites to be invariable.
 #### p_A: `0.299`
 #### p_C: `0.184`
 #### p_G: `0.196`